Audience Segmentation in Digital Marketing

 - Content feels personal

-- Email open rates and click rates go up
+- Email open and click-through rates rise

 You need clarity.

-1. Segment by Journey Stage
+1. Segment by Funnel Stage

-2. Segment by Behaviour
+2. Segment by Behavior

 3. Segment by Psychographics

-Channel | Segmentation Example |
+Channel | Segmentation Tactic |

 ---|---|

-SEO | Build topic clusters for different audience needs |
+SEO | Build topic clusters around core audience needs |

 Final Thought: Smart Brands Don’t Market to Everyone